 I meant it when I said that focusing on picking can have a huge impact on the entire operation.
 Once you’ve determined where items will be picked from, the decision of how items will be putaway is MUCH easier.
 For example, if you’re using a preferred bin method, then the simple rules are: Returns go to the picking bin, small receipts go to the preferred bin, and if it is a large receipt, find an empty location close to the picking bin (you should already be standing by the preferred location).

-If you’re using a mobile inventory solution, it should be showing you the preferred location – plus any other bins where the product is located to assist in this intuitive process.
+If you’re using a mobileinventory management solution, it should be showing you the preferred location – plus any other bins where the product is located to assist in this intuitive process.